monad-developers/react-native-privy-pimlico-gas-sponsorship-template/README.md

-# React Native Privy Embedded Wallet Template
+# React Native Sponsored Transaction Template

-This is a wallet template which uses Expo, React Native, Monad and Privy Embedded Wallet.
+This is a wallet template which uses Expo, React Native, Monad, Privy Embedded Wallet and Pimlico Paymaster.

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).